The Ultimate In Birding Tours

 VANUATU EXTENSION

-Vanuatu: Day 1 The tour begins this morning at Luganville airport on the large island of Espiritu Santo, where we will stay for three nights.
+Vanuatu: Day 1 The extension begins this morning at Luganville airport on the large island of Espiritu Santo, where we will stay for three nights.
 This afternoon we will begin our exploration of the island.

 (To get to Luganville the simplest routing is via Auckland, New Zealand and Port Vila the capital of Vanuatu.
 You may need to overnight at Port Vila and we can arrange this for you on request.)